mitcheljamesdaniel/mitcheljamesdaniel.github.io/_pages/aboutwebsite.md

 ---

-This website was made is powered by [Jekyll](https://jekyllrb.com) and was made using the wonderful template available from the [Allan Lab](http://www.allanlab.org/aboutwebsite.html).
+This website is powered by [Jekyll](https://jekyllrb.com) and was made using the wonderful template available from the [Allan Lab](http://www.allanlab.org/aboutwebsite.html).
 Check out their site for information on how to copy and modify the template for yourself.